From conception, prenatal and postpartum, we help the natural process

 4. Rabl M, Ahner R, Bitschnau M, Zeisler H, Husslein P. 2001.
 Acupuncture for cervical ripening and induction of labor at term – a randomized controlled trial.
 Wiener Klinische Wochenschrift, 113: 942-946.

 5. Ziaei S, Hajipour L. 2006.
 Effect of acupuncture on labor.
 International Journal of Gynecology and Obstetrics, 92: 71-72.

 5. Gaudernack LC, Forbord S, Hole E. 2006.
-Acupuncture administered after spontaneous rupture of membranes at term significantly reduces the length of birth and use of oxytocin.
+Acupuncture administered after spontaneous rupture of membranes at term significantly reduces the length of birth and use of drugs.
 A randomized controlled trial.
 Acta Obstetricia et Gynecologica; 85: 1348-1353.

 6. Harper TC, Coeytaux RR, Chen W, Campbell K, Kaufman JS, Moise KJ, Thorp JM.
 2006.
 A randomized controlled trial of acupuncture for initiation of labor in nulliparous women.
 The Journal of Maternal-Fetal and Neonatal Medicine, 19: 465-470.

 7. Ramnero A, Hanson U, Kihlgren M. 2002.
 Acupuncture treatment during labour—a randomised controlled trial.
 BJOG: an International Journal Obstetrics and Gynaecology, 109: 637-644.

 8. Qu F, Zhou J. 2007.
 Electro-acupuncture in relieving labour pain. eCAM, 4: 125-130.

 Acupuncture and Fertility (female and male) and PMS